nawhi/nickwhite.cc-old/src/routes/blog/retyping-the-google-maps-sdk.md

 ---

 ## Introduction
 In tech, user experience is king.
-Apps need to work, sure, but to be really valuable, they also needs to be easy and even delightful to use.
+Apps need to work, sure, but to be really valuable, they must also be easy and pleasant to use.

-The users of the app aren't just its customers, though, and the user interface isn't just the frontend.
-The first, the last, and the most frequent users of software systems are the engineers that built it.
-The user interface that engineers use is the code itself.
+Something people often forget is that the first, the last, and the most frequent users of software systems are the engineers that built it.

-How could we borrow from the principles of user interface design to make working with our Developer Interface - that is, the codebase - a more efficient and fulfilling experience?
+Can we borrow from the principles of customer-facing user interface design to make working with our Developer Interface - that is, the codebase - a more efficient and fulfilling experience?

 ## Errors in JavaScript and TypeScript